mhogg/pyoctree/README.rst

 2. Installation using Python wheel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Download the python wheel from `releases <https://github.com/mhogg/pyoctree/releases>`_ i.e. pyoctree-0.2.0-cp27-cp27m-win_amd64.whl for Python 2.7 on Windows.
+Download the python wheel from `releases <https://github.com/mhogg/pyoctree/releases>`_ i.e. pyoctree-0.2.0-cp27-cp27m-win_amd64.whl for Python 2.7 on Windows 64-bit.
 Then, open a command prompt, browse to the download directory and type:

 .. code::